tonyredondo/debugger-mcp-server/JSON_REPORT_AUDIT_6239b1aa.md

 ### Notes / Discussion
 - Verification step: regenerate `DebuggerMcp.Cli/6239b1aa.json` and confirm `topFunction` equals the first non-placeholder frame in `callStack` for each thread.

+---

+## ISSUE-011: Some CLR stack “marker” frames have no instruction pointer

+- **Severity**: Low
+- **Status**: Fixed
+- **Owner**:

+### Symptom
+Some CLR stack marker frames (e.g. `[GCFrame]`, `[ExternalMethodFrame]`) can be emitted without an instruction pointer.

+### Impact
+Consumers that treat `instructionPointer` as required need special casing; it also breaks contract-style checks that assume the field is always present.

+### Likely cause
+`clrstack` outputs some marker frames with an empty IP column; our parser preserved that emptiness by emitting an empty string.

+### Final solution implemented
+- Emit a sentinel `"0x0"` instruction pointer for frames where the IP column is absent in `clrstack` output.
+- Also emit `"0x0"` for the “simple” managed frame format where no IP exists.

+### Tests
+- `DebuggerMcp.Tests/Analysis/DotNetCrashAnalyzerEndToEndTests.cs`: contract assertions now require non-empty `instructionPointer` for all frames.
+- `DebuggerMcp.Tests/Analysis/DotNetCrashAnalyzerPrivateCoverageTests.cs`: updated to expect `"0x0"` for the simple managed frame format.

+### Notes / Discussion
+- This preserves the shape of the field without claiming a real instruction address.